-Feeling guilty for not breastfeeding, or not loving breastfeeding
+Feeling mom guilt for not breastfeeding, or not loving breastfeeding

-Feeling guilty as a stay-at-home mom because you miss working
+Feeling mom guilt for staying home because you miss working

-Feeling guilty for needing a vacation or time away from your kids
+Feeling mom guilt for needing a vacation or time away from your kids

-Feeling guilty after getting frustrated or losing your temper
+Feeling mom guilt for getting frustrated or losing your temper

-Feeling guilty for allowing your kids to watch too much TV or have too much device time
+Feeling mom guilt for allowing your kids to watch too much TV or have too much device time

-Feeling guilty for not reading to them enough
+Feeling mom guilt for not reading to you kids enough

-Feeling guilty about the things you ate during your pregnancy
+Feeling mom guilt over the things you ate during your pregnancy

-Feeling guilty because your baby rolled off the couch
+Feeling mom guilt because your baby rolled off the couch

-Feeling guilty for not letting them play with certain messy toys
+Feeling mom guilt for not letting your kids play with certain messy toys

-Feeling guilty for not getting out of the house enough with your kids
+Feeling mom guilt for not getting out of the house enough with your kids

-Feeling guilty for bribing your kids to do something and not following through
+Feeling mom guilt for bribing your kids to do something and not following through

 And the list goes on and on…

 While it may seem like these idolized matriarchs of media have it all figured out, this is just simply not the case.
-Internet groups and mommy forums further perpetuate this false imagery by collectively shaming moms they see as failing to live up to the standards (Read more about mom-shaming here).
+Internet groups and mommy forums further perpetuate this false imagery by collectively shaming moms they see as failing to live up to the standards.
 But when it comes to parenting, there’s no such thing as perfection.

 Related to “Mom Guilt”: